DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * **Don't panic**.
 The jargon and concepts will seem mysterious at first, but if you keep with it they'll start to make sense.
 * **Ask for help**.
 Raise your hand if you don't follow what we're doing.
 * Develop your **Google fu**.
 Learn to find answers to your questions with Google.

-**Skills**

-Why skills?
-* Businesses want people with skills (duh!)

-Why code?
-* One of the skills businesses value (not the only one)
-* Do things Excel can't do, and do them faster

-Why Python?
-* User-friendly
-* Broad range of applications

 **Prelaunch checklist**